-As every company within VPEG3's underlying portfolio have been held for less than one year, currently no underlying companies have been revalued from their initial cost of investment.
+As 64% of VPEG3's underlying portfolio have been held for less than one year, currently only a small number of underlying companies have been revalued from their initial cost of investment.
 As such Vantage expects that, as the portfolio matures, the revaluation of underlying companies will lead to an increase in unrealised gains over the coming years, which will offset all the operational costs of the Fund as well as underlying fund costs and management fees, such that once the sale of those companies occur after an average 2-4 year hold period, positive investment returns will flow to VPEG3's investors.